beaverhat/flashTAB/README.md

 Potential for future development:
  - Implementation of learning / staged repetition
  - Score-keeping
+ - Porting to iOS

- However, the program at present meets my present needs well (lazy keyboard-driven flash/question cards), so I am unlikely to be making much active progress either here or towards much of a GUI.
+However, this was admittedly just made for personal use and meets my present needs well (lazy keyboard-driven flash/question cards), so I may or may not be making much active progress either here or towards much of a GUI in the near future.

 Created by JP.
-Thanks for your interest.
-Feedback welcome.
+Newbie.
+Feedback welcome - please get in touch!